Cosmology from UNIONS weak lensing profiles of galaxy clusters: Introduction

 \section{Introduction}

 Galaxy clusters, the most massive gravitationally bound structures in the Universe, are a versatile probe of fundamental physics.
-Their inner mass profile has been extensively studied as a test of cosmology \citep[e.g.][]{c_cosmo_1,sparsity_orig}, but uncertain modelling of baryonic physics is a major limitation.
+Counting their abundance on the sky is a powerful approach to constraining cosmological parameters \citep{Mantz2015,SPT2024,eROSITA_abundance}.
+The inner mass profile of clusters has been extensively studied as an alternate test of cosmology \citep[e.g.][]{c_cosmo_1,sparsity_orig}, but uncertain modelling of baryonic physics is a major limitation.
 This is particularly significant in the centre of a cluster where powerful but poorly understood AGN feedback mechanisms have a strong impact on the matter distribution \citep[e.g.][]{baryons_central}.
 This motivates exploring similar structural tests using the outer regions of clusters.
 Matter in and around a dark matter halo can be separated into two broad categories: \textit{orbiting} or \textit{infalling} \citep{infall_structure}.
 Orbiting material is gravitationally bound to the halo, and largely lies inside the virial radius.
-The \textit{infall region} is the zone where the orbiting component is subdominant---most of the material is either falling in for the first time, or is \textit{backsplashed} \citep{backsplash}, that is approaching or passing through the first apocentre of its orbit after infall.
-While they currently reside beyond the cluster radius, backsplashed galaxies have previously passed through the cluster centre, and thus have experienced strong environmental effects such as ram-pressure stripping and tidal heating.
+The \textit{infall region} is the zone where the orbiting component is subdominant---most of the material is either falling in for the first time, or is \textit{backsplashed} \citep[e.g.][]{backsplash}, that is approaching or passing through the first apocentre of its orbit after infall.
+While they currently reside beyond the cluster radius, backsplashed galaxies have previously passed through the cluster centre, and thus have experienced strong environmental effects such as ram-pressure stripping and tidal heating \citep{Borrow2023}.
 The infall region is typically 1--5\,Mpc from the cluster centre and its upper bound is the turnaround radius, where the expansion of the Universe overcomes the gravitational attraction of the halo.
 This region is outside the influence of significant baryonic feedback effects \citep{Haggar_2021,Splashback_sims,FLAMINGO,Roan}, so the matter distribution should reflect the assembly history of the cluster.
 Furthermore, while the difficulty of locating the true cluster centre in observations hampers efforts to use the inner profile, mis-centering has been found to produce differences below the level of the measurement uncertainty in the infall region \citep{sp_obs_1,sp_obs_4,sp_obs_7}.
 Thus, the infall region provides an interesting environment in which to test for cosmological effects.